photo by Irina Anastasiu for Pexels

 Losing a loved one can trigger our own fear of death and dying.
-Consider joining an online ‘death cafe’ where you can talk about and learn about death with supportive others.
+If this is you, consider joining an online ‘death cafe’ where you can talk about and learn about death with supportive others.

 Do you withdraw when stressed?
 Fair enough.
-But given that we are in a pandemic do try to keep at least some connection with others so they don’t worry you are now not well.
+But do try to keep at least some connection with others as it connection is shown to help lessen depression.

-Yes, sure, we are lucky to be alive.
-And of course it matters tobe grateful for the relationship we had with our loved one and the time we did spend together.
+Of course it matters to be grateful for the relationship we had with our loved one and the time we did spend together.

 But be wary of using gratitude and ‘positive thinking‘ to repress feelings.
 Grief doesn’t go away if we ignore it, it just gets delayed or comes out in other, sometimes more destructive ways down the line.

 If you find it hard to express your emotions with friends and family, or don’t have anyone to talk to?
 Consider grief counselling over the internet.
 It can be a huge relief to talk to someone who understands.